Cannabis Information for Consumers

 • Psychosis, anxiety, or paranoia

-• Low birth weight or altered brain development in infants -- for women who are pregnant or breastfeeding
+• Low birth weight or altered brain development in infants - for individuals who are pregnant or chestfeeding

 Please talk to a provider if you have questions about cannabis or are wondering whether medical cannabis may help you.